ephphatha/wsm2ws/README.md

 # Whitespace Assemply Language Syntax
 Keywords are generally derived from the first verb of the command description from the [Whitespace Tutorial](https://web.archive.org/web/20150618184706/http://compsoc.dur.ac.uk/whitespace/tutorial.php), with some abbreviations just to keep tokens to five characters or less.

+A semicolon (`;`) starts a comment, everything from that token to the end of the line will be ignored.

 The following keywords are available.
 In fact, any tokens that start with a listed keyword can be used (with some exceptions noted below).

 ## Stack Manipulation